MagliariElio/Distributed-Systems-Programming/Questions.md

 64. why is http/2 very good in environment like datacenters?
 65. cap theorem (he also asked me to explain what I can do in case of dynamic system that change the combination of Consistency, Availability and Partition Tolerance based on events)
 66. Fault tolerance in incorrect response cases
-67. GRPC and http2 channels
+67. gRPC and http2 channels
 68. which of the apis that I’ve implemented could be turned into a PUT operation (talk about idempotence, and that POST operations imply that there could be duplicate objects being posted etc. whereas PUT operations only updates the same instance), how would I implement it (if then header)
 69. mutual exclusion methods (token-based, permission-based)
 70. what are the differences between websocket and tcp/ip socket